The Blackstone Chair – Chapter Three

 He handed the boy his mask.
 “I have a feeling this is the beginning of a long and prosperous partnership.
 The silver will be where we agreed.”

-“May the tears of Saint Frieda bless you, milord.”
+“May the Morgaine bless you, milord.”

-His heart was racing as he stared down the tunnel at the door of moulding oak on the far side.
-Cold winds knocked the timber slats against rusted hinges.
-He could hear waves crashing against the limestone cliffs.
+At the end of the tunnel was an oak door.
+Its rotting timber slats rattled against their hinges.
+Beyond it he could hear the wind shriek and the waves crash against the limestone cliffs.
 Salty sea air tickled his nose.
-For a moment he thought he heard voices in the wind, calling his name.
+For a moment he thought he heard voices calling his name.
+He took his first steps towards a new life.

 “I suppose this is the part you make your heroic escape?”

 Menshe Ryker’s voice rattled through the tunnel.
-Ciaran’s limbs hardened into branches, his heart nearly kicked through his chest.
+Ciaran’s limbs stiffened like branches, his heart nearly kicked through his chest.
 A voice in his mind was telling him to run.
 Run for your life, fool!
 But another warned that he should not take another step.
 Move and you’re done for!

-Eventually the beating in his chest slowed and he turned to face the Farseer.
+He turned to face the Farseer.
 “Uncle… to what do I owe this unpleasant surprise?”

 “I suppose I shouldn’t have thought I could get the better of you.”